 The Ultimate Bathroom Cleaning Checklist for Every Schedule

 Let's face it, cleaning the bathroom isn't a favorite task.
-But with our comprehensive bathroom cleaning checklist—including ideas for daily, weekly, and seasonal jobs—the essential chore will be easier than ever to cross off your to do list.
+But with our comprehensive bathroom cleaning checklist, including ideas for daily, weekly, and seasonal jobs, this essential chore will be easier than ever to cross off your to-do list.

 We've all waited to clean the bathroom until the day guests arrive or put off scrubbing the toilet until an unwanted ring makes an appearance.
 It happens.
 But deep cleaning doesn't have to be daunting.
 Staying on top of little cleaning projects means the larger seasonal cleaning projects will be that much easier.
 Our complete bathroom cleaning checklist is broken into daily, weekly, and monthly to-do lists so you'll know how and when to best clean each area of your space.